h1kim/QTM-350-Final-Project/README.md

 9. Click 'Start Processing.'
 10. Wait until the results under 'Status' changes from 'Processing' to 'Ready for Download.'
 11. Select files and click on 'Download results.'
 12. Open up the Excel Table to observe results.

 ## Architecture: Textract Flow Chart
 To better illustrate the process, we created the following flow chart to demonstrate the AWS workstream:
 ![image](https://github.com/h1kim/QTM-350-Final-Project/assets/92637998/c6b1f559-e406-4284-8ef5-a6905ade92ab)
+First, an image file or PDF file is uploaded to Amazon S3, a storage location.
+Then, Amazon S3 uses the function Fn-A to call AWS Textract as a key-value pair from the file source.
+Then, Textract automatically extracts data from the files within S3.

+For more in-depth information about invoking the Lambda function using Amazon S3, refer to https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html.
 ## Supported Regions
 Amazon Textract API is available in the regions below:
 - US East (N. Virginia)